hanabi/hanabi.github.io/Reference.md

 * As you would expect, it is also possible to perform a *5 Pull Double Finesse*.
 The "pulled" card will always match the final blind-play.
 * Unlike other types of *Finesses*, *5 Pulls* are **not** allowed to initiate a *Reverse Finesse*.
 (This is because we don't want the person with the pulled card to have to entertain too many possibilities.)
 * With that said, players **do** have to respect that forward *5 Pull Finesses* could be *Layered* or *Clandestine*.
 * Remember that during a *5 Pull Finesse*, the pulled card **always** matches the blind-play.
-In other words, it generally impossible to ever perform a *5 Pull Bluff*, a *5 Double Bluff*, a *5 Pull Pestilent Double Bluff*, and so on.
+In other words, it generally impossible to ever perform a *5 Pull Bluff*, a *5 Pull Double Bluff*, a *5 Pull Pestilent Double Bluff*, and so on.

 ### The 5 Pull Promise (A Follow-up Play Clue After a 5 Pull)